Powers of Attorney and Joint Deposit Accounts: What You Need To Know

-Personal deposit accounts at Equitable Bank may be setup in the name of two or more individuals.
+Certain deposit accounts at Equitable Bank may be setup in the name of two or more individuals.
 We refer to these as “Joint Accounts”.
 Joint Accounts have certain rights that individual accounts do not.
 For example, a Joint Account allows all individuals on the account to deposit, withdraw or otherwise deal with the funds in the account no matter who made the deposit.

-For more information about Joint Accounts we invite you to review a Government of Canada publication, ‘What every older Canadian should know about Powers of Attorney (for financial matters and property) and Joint Bank Accounts’.
+For more information about Joint Accounts, we invite you to review a Government of Canada publication, ‘What every older Canadian should know about Powers of Attorney (for financial matters and property) and Joint Bank Accounts’.

 A Power of Attorney (commonly referred to as a “POA”) is a document which allows you to appoint another person to act on your behalf.
 The person you appoint to act for you under a POA is known as an “attorney” – they do not have to be a lawyer but they should be someone you trust.
 When you appoint an attorney using a POA you are giving that person the authority to act for you with respect to your finances and property and giving them the authority to give us instruction on your behalf in that regard.

 The Government of Canada has issued general information about POAs, including the advantages, risks and how to choose an attorney, ‘What every older Canadian should know about Powers of Attorney (for financial matters and property) and Joint Bank Accounts’.
-We would strongly advise you to read that publication, as well as consult your own legal counsel before deciding if a POA is right for you.
+We would strongly advise you to read this publication, as well as consult your own legal counsel before deciding if a POA is right for you.

-If you still would like to appoint an attorney after having read the Government of Canada guidance noted above and consulting with your own legal counsel, we would be happy to assist you in this regard by offering you our Equitable Bank POA Form.
+If you still would like to appoint an attorney after having read the Government of Canada guidance noted above and consulting with your own legal counsel, we would be happy to assist you in this regard by offering you our Power of Attorney Form.
 You are under no obligation to use our form – you can provide us with any POA that meets the applicable provincial or territorial requirements and is acceptable to us.
 Even if you choose to use our form, we would still encourage you to consult your own legal counsel to discuss the form and how it will impact the management of your financial affairs or other related legal documents you may already have in place.

 We need to verify any POA submitted to us before we can allow an attorney to act under a POA’s authority.
-We do this in several ways, but generally we will require:
+We do this in several ways, but generally, we will require:

-Where a POA is to be used for borrowing products (for example, mortgages or home equity lines of credit), there may be other requirements which we may require, in addition to those noted above.
+Where a POA is to be used for borrowing products (for example, mortgages or home equity lines of credit), there may be other requirements, which we may require, in addition to those noted above.